The sky-high net worth of 'Vanderpump Rules' cast members

 It’s estimated that his wealth mostly comes from his music production and DJing stints.
 Interestingly, his signature set opener as a DJ is a rework of Dena Deadly’s “Raise Your Glass”, which also happens to be the theme song for the reality show.

-In addition, he pulls in massive paychecks from his appearances on VPR, reportedly making around USD 10,000 to USD 15,000 (INR 8 – 12 crore approx.) per episode.
+In addition, he pulls in massive paychecks from his appearances on VPR, reportedly making around USD 10,000 to USD 15,000 per episode.

 Charlie Burnett